google/WebFundamentals/src/content/en/android/custom-tabs/headers/index.md

     return intent;
 }
 ```
-### Set up a custom tabs connection to validate the asset link
+### Set up a Custom Tabs Connection to Validate the Asset Link

+A Custom Tabs connection is used for setting up a `CustomTabsSession` between the app and the
+Chrome tab.
+We need the session to verify the app nad web app belong to the same origin.
+The verification only passes if the digital asset links were set up correctly.

+It is encouraged to call `CustomTabsClient.warmup()`.
+It allows the browser application to
+pre-initialize in the background and speed up the URL opening process.

 ```java
 // Set up a connection that warms up and validates a session.